Carl Karcher: Restaurant business

 Karcher and his wife started their first business, a hot dog stand, on July 17, 1941, in Los Angeles when they borrowed $311 against their Plymouth automobile and added $15 from Margaret's purse.
 The stand initially sold hot dogs and Mexican tamales.
-On his 28th birthday, January 16, 1945, they opened their first restaurant, Carl's Drive-In Barbecue, in Anaheim.
+There was a brief hiatus on his business due to his enlistment in the U.S. Army during WWII.
+Upon his return as a veteran, on his 28th birthday, January 16, 1945, they opened their first restaurant, Carl's Drive-In Barbecue, in Anaheim.

 Their restaurant quickly expanded, with the restaurants numbering 100 by 1974 and over 300 by 1981.
 Karcher was investigated and sued by the Securities and Exchange Commission for insider trading after allegedly telling family members to sell their stock in advance of a poor earnings report.
 Karcher settled the case in July 1989 for $664,000.

-Karcher served as chairman and CEO until 1993, when the company's own board of directors voted him out, claiming in a statement that he pushed corporate strategy that was "motivated by his personal financial difficulties".
+Karcher was chairman and CEO until 1993, when the board of directors voted him out, with a statement that he pushed corporate strategy that was "motivated by his personal financial difficulties".
 Karcher had lost money in real estate and other investments and defaulted on $30 million in personal bank loans.
-About two-thirds of his company stock is pledged as security for those loans.
+About two-thirds of his company stock was pledged as security for those loans.

 Karcher denied accusations about both his motivations and that he had financial trouble.
 He decried his situation to the media and a spokesman told the Los Angeles Times: "This is a man with hamburger flowing through his veins."

 Karcher objected to the sexualized nature of the Carl's Jr. ad campaigns of the 2000s, and was said to have been "heartbroken that a company he founded on Christian principles has taken such an amoral act."

-Karcher died on January 11, 2008, from complications of Parkinson's disease, at age 90, just five days before he would have turned 91.
+Karcher died on January 11, 2008, from complications of Parkinson's disease, at age 90.